 How does this apply to payday loans?
 Well, it appears we have seen this exact theoretical circumstance play out in the payday loan debate.
 Initially it was low profile because relatively few people were affected.
 In 2009 only 2% of people in financial difficulty had a payday loan and, crucially I think, there were far fewer payday lending shops on the high-street.
 The media wasn’t particularly interested.
 Therefore decision makers could ignore the subject and leave it to a policy sub-system comprising regulators such as the Office of Fair Trading (OFT) and consumer groups like Citizen’s Advice.
 Lenders could remain lightly regulated, no far-reaching policy solutions need be considered, nothing to see here.

 But then, over time, the situation changed.
 Fundamentally this was driven by the continuing personal financial hardship caused by the economic crisis.
 Unemployment and part-time work increased, wages declined and for millions making ends meet became harder and harder.
-This led to the rise of the payday lender, people running out of cash at the end of the month turned to them for crisis loans.
+This led to the rise of the payday lender, people running out of cash at the end of the month turned to them for crisis loans (learn more about potential payday leads here).
 By 2012 the Competition Commission reported 1 million people were taking out payday loans every year.
 This growth, accompanied by a higher visibility on the high-street, got MPs and the media interested, and not just interested but vocal.
 So, using extensive data provided by consumer charities, MPs and the media made sure that the payday debate dominated the consumer finance agenda.
 Debate after debate, news story after news story brought it up.
 Eventually the concatenation of voices started to force the issue from its policy sub-system onto the desk of decision makers.

 First the competition commission was dragged-in, then the new, high-profile, financial regulator the Financial Conduct Authority.
 Eventually the pressure seems to have became too much and the sub-system membrane split, the equilibrium was well and truly punctuated.
 The Chancellor acted, and reached out for the most popular suggested policy solution, cost capping.
 Of course, it helped that the issue overlapped with another the Government felt weak on, the declining standard of living, and therefore action on one could be spun also as action on the other.